Are you a private landlord or agent who rents out private property?

 It is a form of discretionary property licensing for privately rented properties.
 It was first introduced under the Act to address problems in areas or any part of them, caused by low housing demand and/or significant anti-social behaviour.

 With effect from 1 April 2023, a new General Approval will come into force.
-Where any licensing scheme which covers more than 20% of a geographical area or where more than 20% of homes in the area are privately rented homes, local authorities will be required to obtain confirmation from central government for any selective licensing scheme.
+Where any licensing scheme covers more than 20% of a geographical area or where more than 20% of homes in the area are privately rented homes, local authorities will be required to obtain confirmation from the central government for any selective licensing scheme.

 Additional criteria for making a scheme are also now in force to improve the safety, management and quality of the private rented sector.
-Unlike mandatory and additional licensing, the schemes are not restricted to properties classified as a house in multiple occupation (HMO).
+Unlike mandatory and additional licensing, the schemes are not restricted to properties classified as a house in multiple occupations (HMO).

 A growing number of local authorities (at their discretion) have made decisions to introduce selective schemes in their areas but there are strict processes to be followed.